kilkelly/multiprompt/README.md

 ## Disclaimer

 As always when working with real world value, in this case Nano, be careful when using this tool.
-The authors and contributors shall not be held liable for any use of this tool's functionality, intentional or unintentional, that leads to an undesired lose of funds.
+The authors and contributors shall not be held liable for any use of this tool's functionality, intentional or unintentional, that leads to an undesired loss of funds.